chembience/chembience/README.rst

 the Docker images can also be built and extended locally on the user's host machine by using the provided build scripts.

-If a Chembience-based application is started, a Docker virtual network (*Chembience Backend Network*) is created on the Docker host system, as well as the requested Chembience application and components containers, e.g. the *Database* container, are brought up together at once.
+If a Chembience-based application is started, a Docker virtual network (*Chembience Backend Network*) is created on the Docker host system, as well as the requested Chembience application and components, e.g. the *Database* container, are brought up together at once.
 Depending on the current use case, a different set of the available Chembience container components can be easily configured and put together by adjusting the docker-compose configuration file.